pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="SegmentContent"></a>SegmentContent
 This processor segments a FlowFile into multiple smaller segments on byte boundaries.
 Each segment is given attributes that can then be used by the MergeContent processor to reconstruct the original FlowFile.

+### <a name="SplitAvro"></a>SplitAvro
+Splits a binary encoded Avro datafile into smaller files based on the configured Output Size.
+The Output Strategy determines if the smaller files will be Avro datafiles, or bare Avro records with metadata in the FlowFile attributes.
+The output will always be binary encoded.

 ### <a name="SplitContent"></a>SplitContent
 This processor splits incoming FlowFiles by a specified byte sequence.